 |Stop staring like that, you're creeping us out.|

 First, Shae is a totally non-sympathetic character.
-She's having an affair with a married man (which makes her pathetic), whom she stalks after he breaks it off with her (making her look even more pathetic.)
+She's having an affair with a married man (which makes her sad and pathetic to begin with), whom she stalks after he breaks it off with her (making her look even more pathetic.)
 Then, as a cure all for her heartbreak, she hits the club, gets wasted, and ends up going home with some complete strangers, which results in her being raped.
-Then... yes, there's another then... after enduring that horrific trauma, she revisits her dysfunctional relationship and calls her married ex which results in more abuse...
-I mean are we really supposed to feel for a girl who puts herself in these situations?
+Then... yes, there's another then... after enduring that horrific trauma, she revisits her dysfunctional relationship and calls her married ex, which results in more abuse...
+I mean are we really supposed to feel for a girl who constantly puts herself in these situations?
 Get some self esteem and get your shit together already.

 Second on my ire-filled list, is her only friend in NYC, Lulu.
-Dumb ass name aside (Lulu?
+Silly name aside (Lulu?
 Come on), there's nothing whatsoever that's likable about the girl.
-She's portrayed as being a crazy bitch who thinks all men are horrible and useless pieces of trash, and yet she claims to have never suffered any childhood trauma that warped her into this mindset of wanting all men dead, which makes her character not only annoying, but troubling; she's not a pissed off, strong woman who is tired of being trampled on by self entitled men... she's just crazy.
+She's portrayed as being a crazy bitch who thinks all men are horrible and useless pieces of trash, and yet she claims to have never suffered any childhood trauma that warped her into this mindset of wanting all men dead, which makes her character not only annoying, but troubling; she's not a pissed off, strong woman who is tired of being trampled on by self entitled men at all... she's just crazy.

 |Come on.
 Who does this?
 (Insane people.
 That's who.)|

 It felt like the point of the movie was that these girls are supposed to be strong female archetypes, but they end up being nothing of the sort.
 They're weak and off-kilter, and to me, that doesn't spell feminist at all. *As a man, I'm obviously offering a man's viewpoint of what the word "Feminist" should mean here, but come on.
 If these girls are supposed to embody Feminist ideals, then Feminism is a bunch of sad B.S.